wistia/wistia-open-docs/_posts/2012-07-03-projects-list.md

 title: The Projects List Page
 layout: post
 category: Media Management
+description: The Projects List page is the homepage of your account.
+From here, you can navigate to your Projects and create new ones.
 post_intro: <p>The Projects List page is the homepage of your account.
 From here, you can navigate to your Projects and create new ones.</p>
 ---